mdelorme/Introduction-to-MPI-Tech-io-Playground/markdowns/comm_intro.md

 In the following lessons, we won't be talking anymore about inter-communicators.
 These communicators can be important, but they don't belong in an introduction course.
 If you are really interested in reading about them, you will find more information in the MPI standard, as well as a brief example [here](http://mpi-forum.org/docs/mpi-1.1/mpi-11-html/node114.html).

 As for the rest, we will now be vague and get back to calling intra-communicators by simply communicators.
-Please bear in mind thought that, everytime there is a mention to a communicator in MPI, it can be either intra or inter communicators.
+Please bear in mind though that, everytime there is a mention to a communicator in MPI, it can be either intra or inter communicators.

 This chapter will be pretty short.
 In the next lesson we will see how to create and split communicators followed by an exercise.
 Then, in the following lesson we will learn about cartesian topologies and apply them to an exercise.